adammangzijun/tp/docs/DeveloperGuide.md

   _ Cons: May have performance issues in terms of memory usage.

 - **Alternative 2:** Saves the `records` as `UniqueRecordList` and `personBeingViewed`as `Person`.
-  _ Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
+  _ Pros: Will use less memory (e.g. for `delete`, just save the patient being deleted).
-  _ Cons: A lot of extra work need to be done (e.g. need to have an empty person object and need to make it as a node before passing into the `personBeingViewedPanel`).
+  _ Cons: A lot of extra work need to be done (e.g. need to have an empty patient object and need to make it as a node before passing into the `personBeingViewedPanel`).

 Certainly!
 Here is a portion that you can add to your developer guide to explain the encryption/decryption feature: